Faces and maximizer subsets of highest weight modules: Main results and literature survey

-In this paper, we unify and extend all of these results to all modules $\vla$.
-See Theorems \ref{T3} and \ref{T5}.
+In Theorem \ref{T3} and Corollary \ref{Cvinberg} below, and then in follow-up work \cite{Khminmax}, we unify and extend the above results to all highest weight modules $\vla$.
+In particular, we completely resolve for most/all modules $\vla$ the first/second question above, originally studied by Satake and others for finite-dimensional modules.
+We also note that concurrent to the work in \cite{Khminmax}, Li--Cao--Li \cite{LCL} also proved some of the results in \cite{CM}, for the special case of all Weyl polytopes.

-\subsection{Motivation 3: Quantum affine algebras, combinatorics, and weak faces}
+\subsection{Motivation 3: quantum affine algebras, combinatorics, and weak faces}

-Apart from answering longstanding questions about the structure of simple (and other) highest weight modules, this paper is motivated by other research programs in the literature, such as the study of faces of root polytopes.
-Another such program is the study of quantum affine Lie algebras, (multigraded) current algebras, Takiff algebras, and cominuscule parabolics.
-In studying the former, one encounters an important class of representations called Kirillov-Reshetikhin (KR-)modules \cite{kire}, which are widely studied because of their connections to mathematical physics and their rich combinatorial structure.
-It is thus desirable to obtain a deeper understanding of these modules.
+In addition to answering longstanding questions about the structure of simple (and other) highest weight modules, and the classification of faces of Weyl polytopes, this paper draws from other research programs in the literature.
+Namely, we are also motivated by the study of quantum affine Lie algebras, (multigraded) current algebras, Takiff algebras, and cominuscule parabolics.
+In studying the former, one encounters an important class of representations called Kirillov--Reshetikhin (KR) modules \cite{kire}, which are widely studied because of their connections to mathematical physics and their rich combinatorial structure.

+There has been tremendous activity in the literature to better understand KR-modules.
 One approach is to specialize KR-modules at $q=1$; this yields $\Z_+$-graded modules over $\lie{g} \ltimes \lie{g}$, which is a Takiff or truncated current algebra.
 As recently shown in \cite{CG3}, such specializations are projective objects in a suitable category of $\Z_+$-graded $\lie{g} \ltimes \lie{g}$-modules, which is constructed using a face of the root polytope $\calp(\theta)$.
-This helps compute the characters of these modules.
+This helps compute the graded characters of these modules.
 Every such face also helps construct families of Koszul algebras \cite{CG2}.
 This approach has been extended by the author in joint work with Chari and Ridenour \cite{CKR} to faces of all Weyl polytopes $\calp(\lambda)$.
-The results of \cite{CKR} were further extended in \cite{BCFM}, where Chari et al.~used faces of Weyl polytopes to study multigraded generalizations of KR-modules over multivariable current algebras.
+The results of \cite{CKR} were further extended in \cite{BCFM}, where Chari et al used faces of Weyl polytopes to study multigraded generalizations of KR-modules over multivariable current algebras.
 Thus, understanding the faces of $\calp(\lambda)$ and the relationships between them aids these programs as well.